betaflight/betaflight/docs/development/Building in Eclipse.md

 ### Install OpenOCD

 You should install OpenOCD If you will be debugging on real hardware, such as the STM32F3DISCOVERY dev board.
 It is not required to simply build Cleanflight or run the tests.

+### Install QEMU

+No tests currently run on the QEMU emulator therefore this install is entirely optional.
+It is useful to test your installation, since you can compile and run a blinky demo.